-- Our work on sentence embedding for web search and IR was selected for IEEE Signal Processing Society 2018 Best Paper award.
+- Our work on sentence embedding for web search and IR that we did on 2014 was selected for IEEE Signal Processing Society 2018 Best Paper award (Test of Time).
+It was announced during ICASSP 2019 in Brighton, UK.
 Congratulations to the team and wonderful collaborators!

 - Our work on designing DL models with higher interpretability capabilities using TPRs got accepted at AAAI 2018 (Oral Presentation).
 You can download the paper here.
 Two short posts related to this work are available here and here.